 The Best Time To See The Northern Lights In Iceland

 The northern lights are one of the biggest draws to visiting Iceland, however they are also one of the most elusive and unpredictable attractions this country has.
 Although it would be great to easily pinpoint a how to see them, there are a lot of variables to consider for seeing them: season, weather, length of stay, location and luck.
 Of course, there are lots of fantastic things to do in Iceland and it’s always best to think of seeing the northern lights as an added bonus.
-So e.g. plan your trip with unique experience like The Aurora Bubble and The Aurora Floating tours.
+So e.g. plan your trip with unique experience like The Aurora Bubble.
 You will come back happy even if you did not see any northern lights dance.
 Hopefully this article will answer all your questions about the best time to see the northern lights in Iceland!

 What Are The Northern Lights?